Skip to main content

 • EDA Public Works The Economic Development Administration (EDA) Public Works program empowers distressed communities to revitalize, expand, and upgrade their physical infrastructure to attract new industry, encourage business expansion, diversify local economies, and generate or retain long-term, private-sector jobs, and investment.

-• EDA Economic Adjustment Assistance Program The EDA Economic Admustment Assistance Program provides assistance to state and local agencies in designing and implementing strategies to adjust or bring about change to an economy.
+• EDA Economic Adjustment Assistance Program The EDA Economic Adjustment Assistance Program provides assistance to state and local agencies in designing and implementing strategies to adjust or bring about change to an economy.
 The program focuses on areas that have experienced or are under threat of serious structural damage to the underlying economic base.
 Under this program, EDA administers its Revolving Loan Fund Program, which supplies small businesses and entrepreneurs with the gap financing needed to start or expand their business.

 • EDA Build to Scale (formerly known as Regional Innovation Strategies) The Build to Scale (B2S) Program builds regional economies through scalable startups and includes three competitions supporting entrepreneurship, acceleration of company growth, and increased access to risk capital across regional economies.